Northcote Cemetery was established in May 1861.

 Given its long history, many burial records of the cemetery no longer exist, but some records have been reconstructed using old receipt books and plans of the site.

-One notable monument within the cemetery is to Thomas Weatherall, who was buried in 1892, he was the works manager of the Northcote Brickworks.
+One notable monument within the cemetery is to Thomas Weatherall, who was buried in 1892.
+Weatherall was the works manager at the Northcote Brickworks.
 The monument was erected by the shareholders and workers of the brickworks and bears the words "Sweet Rest in Heaven".